-Effective January 1, 2024, the minimum degree requirement for eligibility to take the registration examination for dietitians will change from a bachelor’s degree to a graduate degree.
+Effective Jan.
+1, 2024, the minimum degree requirement for eligibility to take the registration examination for dietitians will change from a bachelor’s degree to a graduate degree.
 To meet the profession's new RDN requirements, Pacific is offering an entry-level master's degree in clinical nutrition at the Sacramento Campus and is open to students with a bachelor’s degree or higher, with or without academic and career experience in nutrition and dietetics.
-(NOTE: Students without a degree in nutrition will need to complete pre-requisite courses prior to admission; see link)
+(Note: Students without a degree in nutrition will need to complete pre-requisite courses prior to admission; see below).

 Pacific's MSCN program embeds supervised clinical practice experiences with in-seat and hybrid (mixed classroom and online classes) course learning.
 The 16-month, full-time program (four consecutive trimesters) includes 1,200 experiential learning hours, which fulfills all requirements to sit for the Commission of Dietetic Registration's RDN examination upon program completion.

 The scope of practice for RDNs continues to expand, and this program prepares students to learn the critical thinking and scientific skills needed to be a clinical dietetic practitioner.
 Registered Dietitian Nutritionists serve as food and nutrition experts for health care teams in clinical practice, and hold leadership roles in management, education and research.
 They practice in a variety of settings including hospitals, ambulatory and long-term care facilities, private practice, community agencies and food service corporations.